-Eritrean Orthodox Patriarch Abune Antonios (91) has been under house arrest since January 2006.
+The Eritrean Orthodox Patriarch, Abune Antonios (94), was under house arrest from January 2006 until his death in February 2022.
 The Eritrean government deposed him after he resisted government interference in the church and asked for the release of some Christian prisoners.

 A large majority of Eritrean Christians belong to the Eritrean Orthodox Church, which is one of the three permitted Christian denominations in Eritrea, the others being Roman Catholic and Lutheran.
 Even the permitted churches face interference (including the imposition of government-appointed leaders) and increasing persecution.

 Abune [Bishop] Antonios was ordained Patriarch in April 2004.
 In the months that followed, he became increasingly critical of the government’s interference in the church.
 He refused to excommunicate over 3,000 members of the Medhane Alem Sunday School Movement, an all-age Bible study renewal movement within the Eritrean Orthodox Church centred on the Medhane Alem (“Saviour of the World”) church in the capital, Asmara.
 The renewal movement attracted thousands of young Eritreans.
 The Patriarch refused to close down the Medhane Alem church and he demanded the release of three Orthodox priests involved in the Medhane Alem movement, who were imprisoned in November 2004.
 They have been held incommunicado, without charge, ever since.